 Both instruments specify certain limits on the maximum amount of aid.
-Project partners should carefully consider the implications before opting for one of the two instruments and check the conditions and compulsory documentation related to each option a) Direct aid granted under GBER
+Project partners should carefully consider the implications before opting for one of the two instruments and check the conditions and compulsory documentation related to each option.

+c) Direct aid granted under GBER

 As part of an administrative simplification, the European Commission adopted the General Block Exemption Regulation (GBER) and allows any Member State not to notify a certain number of State aid measures to the Commission as long as all criteria given in the regulation are fulfilled.
-It includes a block exemption for aid granted in the context of Interreg projects (GBER Article 20)92.
+It includes a block exemption for aid granted in the context of Interreg projects (GBER Article 20).

-The aid granted by the programme amounts to the whole Interreg fund budget of the concerned partner(s), up to a ceiling of 2 million EUR of total public contribution per partner and per project.
+The aid granted by the Programme amounts to the whole Interreg funds budget of the concerned partner(s), up to a ceiling of 2 million EUR of total public contribution per partner and per project.

-Please note that partners receiving the Interreg fund from the programme under the GBER regime cannot receive any additional public co-financing to their budgets by external bodies.
+Please note that partners receiving Interreg funds from the Programme under the GBER regime cannot receive any external public co-financing to their budget

-Partners wishing to apply for any external public co-financing scheme for their project budget will receive Interreg fund from the programme under the de minimis regime.
+Partners wishing to apply for any external public co-financing scheme for their project budget will receive Interreg funds from the Programme under the de minimis regime.

-Such partners shall include information on applications for additional external public co-financing in section B.1.8 of the application form (Co-financing -> Origin of partner contribution).
+Such partners shall include information on applications for additional external public cofinancing in section B.1.8 of the Application Form (Co-financing -> Origin of partner contribution).

 The Interreg Euro-MED Programme strongly recommend adopting the Article 20 to all partners declared as undertakings.
-During the application phase each partner has to fill-in the "State aid criteria self-check" (Section B "Project partners") where stating that it applies for Interreg fund under the GBER.
+During the application phase, each partner has to fill in the "State aid criteria self-check" (Section B "Project partners") where stating that it applies for Interreg funds under the GBER.

-b) Direct aid granted under De Minimis
+d) Direct aid granted under De Minimis

-For partners receiving additional public co-financing to their budgets (including SMEs), the programme may grant the Interreg fund under the de minimis regime.
-The aid amounts to the whole Interreg fund budget of the concerned partner, as indicated in the application form.
+For partners receiving external public co-financing to their budget (including SMEs), the Programme may grant Interreg funds under the de minimis regime.
+The aid amounts to the whole Interreg funds budget of the concerned partner, as indicated in the application form.